 Join us for a special double-bill performance of two work in progress pieces supported through the Surge Bursary Programme.
-Before the performance you are welcome to meet the team from Surge and Puppet Animation Scotland in Summerhall’s Café Bar from 4.30pm.
+Before the performance there will be an informal opportunity to meet the team from Surge and Puppet Animation Scotland in Summerhall’s Café Bar from 4.30pm.

 Sand is a highly visual work-in-progress performance which tells of the very old mythical being the Sandman, blending theatrical styles to bring his world to life though movement, object manipulation and shadow puppetry.

 ‘When the first living thing existed, I was there waiting.
 When the last living thing dies, my job will be finished’ – Neil Gaiman, Dream Country

 Accounts of this mysterious character are ubiquitous across the globe, yet his form continually shifts – some accounts paint him as a trickster, others a demon, some as a hero and to a few he is a God, the God of Dreams and of Stories.

 The Sandman puts people to sleep by sprinkling magic sand in their eyes, invoking beautiful dreams or the darkest of nightmares.
 The only trace of his visit is residual grit in the eyes upon waking.